+Introduction

-Introduction Due to the financial and economic crisis, many European Member States have introduced several austerity measures to balance national budgets, with some particularly focusing on healthcare spending.
+Due to the financial and economic crisis, many European Member States have introduced several austerity measures to balance national budgets, with some particularly focusing on healthcare spending.
 Data from the Organisation for Economic Co-operation and Development (OECD) show that, since 2009, average annual growth rates of health spending per capita in the different fields of healthcare (inpatient care, outpatient care, long-term care, pharmaceuticals, prevention and administration) have dropped.
-In particular, expenditure for pharmaceuticals in the European Union has been cut annually by 1.1% after recording positive annual increases of 1.4% between 2005 and 2009 (see figure 1)6.
+In particular, expenditure for pharmaceuticals in the European Union contracted annually by 0.5% (see Figure 1) contrary to the increased demand for healthcare due to an ageing population.

+2003-09 2009-15 7 6.0 Average growth rate in real 6 4.6 5 4.0 3.2 8 3 2.3 2.3 2.2 2.0 terms 1.3 2 1 0 -0.1-1 -0.2 -0.5

+Long-term care

+Pharmaceuticals

+Prevention

+Administration

-Figure 1: Annual growth rates of health spending for selected functions per capita, EU average, 2005-2014
+Figure 1 - Growth rates of health expenditure per capita for selected services, OECD average, 2003-15

-Source: OECD Health at a Glance 20166.
+Source: OECD Health at a Glance 20176

+Ipatient care

-In addition to the aftermath of the financial and economic crisis and consequent reduction in healthcare and pharmaceutical spending, Europe is faced with an ageing population.
-In 2014, the population aged over 65 years was 129 million, which is expected to increase to 191 million in 2050, representing a 50% increase in this age group.
-This means that around 28% of the entire population will be aged over 65 years by 2050 (Figure 2).
-Currently, around 50 million EU citizens are estimated to suffer from two or more chronic conditions and as most of them are 65 years and over, this number is expected to increase in coming years1.
-Figure 2.
-Population Structure by Major Age Groups EU28, 2014-2080 (percentage of total population).
+In 2016, the population aged over 65 years was 98 million and is expected to increase to 151 million in 2050, representing a 54% increase in this age group.
+This means that around 28.5% of the entire population will be aged over 65 years by 2050 (Figure 2).
+Currently, around 50 million EU citizens are estimated to suffer from two or more chronic conditions and as most of them are 65 years and over, this number is expected to increase in coming years.
+It should however be expected that with the recovery from the financial crisis and an increase in GDP, the expenditure in health would take the same upwards slope and a healthy population may be considered as an engine for further economic growth7.

+Figure 2 - Population structure by major age groups, EU-28, 2016-80 (% of total population)

+Outpatient care

+Source: Eurostat Population Statistics8

-$Source: Eurostat\ Population\ Statistics^7.$ 6 OECD.
-Health at a Glance 2016.
+6 OECD.
+Health at a Glance 2017

+7 Sammut, A. Assessing the Relationship between Health and Economic Growth: Malta' s Case.
+Univ.
+Malta Libr. - Electron.
+Theses Diss.
+Repos.
+(2013).

-7 Eurostat Population Statistics.
+8 Eurostat Population Statistic

 The growth in the elderly population is also accompanied by another challenge - the high prices of new branded medicines coming to the market.
-IMS data shows that global spending on new brand medicines has more than doubled in 2014 to almost 29 BN USD, which constitutes about 2.6% of total global pharmaceutical spending in 20142.
-Both Europe's ageing population2 and the increased cost of new branded medicines3 pose a major social and economic challenge for Europe and open up the debate of healthcare sustainability.
+IMS data shows that Europe spending on new brand medicines has more than doubled in 2014 to almost EUR 5 billion and peaked in 2015, surpassing EUR 11 billion.
+Both Europe's ageing population and the increased cost of new branded medicines pose a major social and economic challenge for Europe and open up the debate of healthcare sustainability.
+Figure 3 - Europe new brand spending